 Recently I took a tour of Gen. George C. Marshall’s house in Leesburg, Virginia, on the anniversary of the end of World War Two in Europe.
 The docent asked me to analyze the whiskey bottles on Marshall’s liquor shelf.
 Prominent were two vintage bottles of “Old Charter,” and my thoughts were cast back to an even earlier day when Abraham and Benjamin Chapeze created and named that famous Kentucky bourbon.

 Turning back the clock allows us to flesh out the Chapeze story.
 When the Marquis de LaFayette left France in 1777, among his companions he brought a young physician named Henri Chapiers, whose name was anglicized to Henry Chapeze.
-After serving as a surgeon in the Revolutionary War, this Frenchman married an Irish woman and eventually brought his family to Bardstown, Kentucky, where he built large home, shown below.
+After serving as a surgeon in the Revolutionary War, this Frenchman married an Irish woman and eventually brought his family to Bardstown, Kentucky, where he built large home, shown left.

 His eldest son, Benjamin began his career driving a team of horses and a wagon, but his natural talent soon took him into the study of law.
 In 1812 he married Elizabeth Shepherd, the daughter of an early pioneer for whom Shepherdsville, seat of Bullitt County, Kentucky, is named.
 In 1815 this Chapeze was admitted to the bar at Shepherdsville and was said to be known as “remarkable for great integrity.”
 After a successful career he died in 1839 while conducting the defense in a murder case.
 Benjamin and Elizabeth produced a family of ten children, of whom two were Adam Shepherd and Benjamin Jr., our whiskey men.